- Common Application.

-- Early Action deferral to regular applicant pool: If you applied under either Early Action plan and received a letter stating that your application was deferred, this means that your application will be re-reviewed within our regular decision applicant pool.
+- Early action deferral to regular applicant pool: If you applied under either early action plan and received a letter stating that your application was deferred, this means that your application will be re-reviewed within our regular decision applicant pool.
 Simply put, the admissions committee needs more information (about you as well as the applicant pool as a whole) before it can make a final decision on your application.
-You should arrange to have your guidance counselor send your mid-year grades as soon as they are available.
+You should arrange to have your school counselor send your mid-year grades as soon as they are available.
 Also, feel free to send any additional information that you think may strengthen your application.
 Applicants will receive a decision by April 1.

 Notice of Non-Discrimination

 Salve Regina University strives to provide equal opportunity in employment and education to all employees, students and applicants.
 No employee, student or applicant shall be discriminated against or harassed on the basis of race, color, national and ethnic origin, sex, sexual orientation, gender identity or expression, religion, disability, age, marital or parental status, military or veteran status, genetic information or any other basis protected by applicable federal or state law, in the administration of Salve Regina’s employment policies, education policies, admission policies, scholarship and loan programs, athletic and other University administered programs.
 In accordance with Title IX, it does not discriminate on the basis of sex in any of its educational programs or activities.
 Salve Regina is also committed to making its programs and campus accessible to its visitors and compliant will all applicable non-discrimination laws.